The-OpenROAD-Project/OpenROAD/src/ICeWall/doc/README.md

 ### Library data

 The library data is defined by calling the Footprint library function.
-This function takes a single argument, which is a TCL dictionary structure that defines the needed defintions of the cells.
+This function takes a single argument, which is a TCL dictionary structure that defines the needed definitions of the cells.

 The following keys need to be defined in the dictionary
 * types